unyt-org/example-website-screenshot/README.md

 To provide a seamless experience, our screenshot app demonstrates how to persistently store files.
 This means that even if the application is restarted, previous screenshots will be stored.

 ### File Provider
-To access files the back-end exposes a route via UIX.FileProvider to serve static files.
+To access files the back-end exposes a route via FileProvider to serve static files.

 ---